zirami/the7ir.github.io/_posts/2019-10-30-HTB-Arkham.md

 layout: post
 ---

-Arkham was definitely more difficult than its rating made it seem.
+Arkham was definitely more difficult than its rating would have you believe!
 In particular, the java deserialisation exploit required a fair bit of research and testing.
 The combination of UAC bypass / DLL hijack was a nice touch for the privesc.
 I refer to this post every now-and-then when I need to copy/paste code for writing/compiling a simple DLL :)

 ## Summary
 - SMB - Mounting shares